Special Visiting Teachers

 As a scholar and meditation master, as well as painter, poet, songwriter and playwright, the Gyalwang Karmapa embodies a wide range of the activities that Karmapas have engaged in over the centuries.
 As an environmental activist, computer enthusiast and world spiritual leader whose teachings are often webcast live, the 17th Gyalwang Karmapa has brought the Karmapa lineage's activities fully into the twenty-first century.

-For each of the past few years, His Holiness has graciously blessed Root Institute with his presence, usually visiting after the Kagyu Monlam, to meet our students, staff and children, and to teach the holy Dharma.
+For the past few years, though sadly not in 2017, His Holiness has graciously blessed Root Institute with his presence, usually visiting after the Kagyu Monlam, to meet our students, staff and children, and to teach the holy Dharma.
 We pray this good fortune may continue, however the date of His Holiness' visit is usually announced quite close to the time.

 Teachers this season